ben-hudson/pylkh/README.md

 Using PyLKH you can solve problems represented as Python objects or files.

 > CAUTION: distances are represented by integer values in the TSPLIB format.
 This can produce unexpected behaviour for some problems, like those with all nodes within the unit square.
-You can scale all coordinates by a large number (using the `SCALE` field) to avoid this.
+You can scale all coordinates by a large number to avoid this.

 ## Install
 ```